 The principal activity of Syndicate 1945 is the transaction of general insurance and reinsurance business in the United Kingdom at Lloyd's.
-The Syndicate underwrites a range of direct and reinsurance business including Accident & Health, Contingency, Property, Marine, and Energy business starting in 2015.
+The Syndicate continues to underwrite a range of direct and reinsurance business including Accident & Health, Contingency, Property, Marine, and Energy business.